lockieluke/Zinc/README.md

 #### Different use case of languages in Zinc

-`TypeScript` The language used the most in this browser which is used to make functions and the browser works properly.
+`TypeScript` The language used the most in this browser which is used to make functions and the browser works properly. *

-`JavaScript` Yes, we are going to ditch JavaScript in this browser.
-The language is used to make things in pages like New Tab work.

 `SCSS` SCSS is used to easily styling the UI of this browser.